NunoAlexandre/nunoalexandre.github.io/_posts/2016-09-13-a-taste-of-curry-an-apologetic.markdown

 </blockquote>

-To which I ansered the following, which I make the gross content of this post:

 ## What I have to say

+First, if a language makes you think differently about programming it already is worth spending a microsecond on it.

 <blockquote><i>I dont believe currying is a better way to do things.
 Currying is like building stuff with lego blocks.</i></blockquote>

-So I guess you don’t believe that complexity is better built by composing simple parts together?
+I disagree because I believe that complexity is better built by composing simple parts together.

 Your example about “what curry solves” it’s not even a currying example but a function composition example.
 Consider for example the sum function: